mosip/documentation/docs/release/1.2.0/functional-test-report.md

 - Configurability
 - Customizability

 Verification is performed not only from the end user perspective but also from the System Integrator (SI) point of view.
 Hence Configurability and Extensibility of the software is also assessed.
 This ensures readiness of software for use in multiple countries.
 Since MOSIP is an “API First” product platform, Verification scope required comprehensive automation testing for all the MOSIP APIs.
 An automation Test Rig is created for the same.
-All MOSIP UIs are reference implementations and these were verified through UI automation Test rig for RegClient and Admin UI.
+All MOSIP UIs are reference implementations and these were verified through UI automation Test rig for Registration Client and Admin UI.

 # Test Approach
 Persona based approach has been adopted to perform the IV&V, by simulating test scenarios that resemble a real-time implementation.